Dodgers vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Dodgers vs. Brewers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Mookie Betts and the Los Angeles Dodgers take the field on Tuesday at American Family Field against Eric Lauer, who is starting for the Milwaukee Brewers.
-First pitch will be at 7:40 PM ET for the second game of a three-game series.
+Freddie Freeman and the Los Angeles Dodgers square off against William Contreras and the Milwaukee Brewers on Wednesday at 1:40 PM ET in the final game of a three-game series.

-Oddsmakers list the Dodgers as -120 moneyline favorites, while giving the underdog Brewers +100 moneyline odds.
-The over/under for the game has been set at 9.5 runs.
+Bookmakers list the Dodgers as -165 favorites on the moneyline, while giving the underdog Brewers +140 moneyline odds.
+The total for the contest is set at 8 runs.

 Rep your team with officially licensed Dodgers gear!
 Head to Fanatics to find jerseys, shirts, and much more.